Addictions & Recovery Ministry

-The Addictions and Recovery Team provides compassionate, nonjudgmental presence for individuals and families within WellSprings who are struggling with alcoholism and other addictions, and helps connect people with resources for recovery and healing.
+The Addictions & Recovery Team provides compassionate, nonjudgmental presence for individuals and families within WellSprings who are struggling with alcoholism and other addictions, and helps connect people with resources for recovery and healing.

 We know that trusted and supportive relationships are necessary in the recovery process.
 The members of the team are there to listen and to help ease the loneliness of people and families who are suffering from addictions, and to work alongside people in their recovery.
 We believe that a growing and honest spiritual life is an essential part of recovery from substance abuse and addictive behaviors.